-Jesus promised to carry all our burdens “Come unto me, all ye that labour and are heavy laden, and I will give you rest” (Matthew 11:28).
-There is hope for all who suffer “Everyone who calls on the name of the Lord will be saved” (Romans 10:13).
+Jesus promised to carry all our burdens.
+He said, “Come unto me, all ye that labour and are heavy laden, and I will give you rest” (Matthew 11:28).
+There is hope for all who suffer for “everyone who calls on the name of the Lord will be saved” (Romans 10:13).

 In His service,